Follow whatever and whoever makes you feel good.

 Find euphoria and acceptance in the magical moments of a new relationship…then another…and another.
 Take no consideration of your character.
 Don’t concern yourself with potential risks, and ignore all red flags.
 Live for the moment, without worrying about the effects on your children and other people.
 Feeling accepted for a time helps you to overlook the loathing of yourself.

 Escape the pressures of life completely…for a few days, anyway.
-A tiny tab of paper presents its self as an instant vacation.
+A tiny tab of paper presents itself as an instant vacation.
 You won’t remember all the details (and some would be better forgotten), but it will get you away from your reality for about three days.

 Give in to the fear.
 The struggle is too great.
 Don’t go to the mailbox anymore, because you can’t pay the bills.
 Leave the buggy of groceries beside the dairy case, because you feel the intense heat of everyone’s stares.
 They are looking right through your exterior, seeing the real you…the ugly, unlovable you.
-Stay away from people, where you’re more comfortable.
+Stay away from people.
+Instead, stay where you’re more comfortable.

 Seek “help”, but only on your terms.
 Something has to give, because you can’t keep this hidden forever.
 You have responsibilities.
 You are responsible for your children.
 You can’t function without assistance, so seek help from those who will give you something.
 Accept any and all diagnoses to explain your “condition”, and stay medicated.
 The medication provides new feelings to follow.